hhuuggss/zoneop/README.md

-This is a basic plugin template for use with CommonLibSSE
+# Script extender plugin for [zone magic](https://www.nexusmods.com/skyrimspecialedition/mods/22318), a mod for a game about dragons.

+Included here are the build instructions supplied with [ExamplePlugin-CommonLibSSE](https://github.com/Ryan-rsm-McKenzie/ExamplePlugin-CommonLibSSE):
 ## Requirements
 * [CMake](https://cmake.org/)
 	* Add this to your `PATH`